 It doesn’t help that vicious fangs and claws come out when they’re sneaking up on you, but even without those, the Weeping Angels are statues that move, and that freaks me right out.
 Inanimate things are not supposed to be animate and are especially not supposed to sneak over and get you while you’re not looking.
 It’s like possession, but of things instead of people.
 Just as scary.

 My terror didn’t begin with the angels, though.
-My worry that inanimate objects may come to life started long, long ago, and this episode of Doctor Who triggered a post-traumatic stress response.
+My worry that inanimate objects may come to life started long, long ago, and this episode of Doctor Who woke up some very old and very strong memories.
 As I watched the angels move with each blink of their victims’ eyes, all I could see was Ernie.